-Attachment A Track 1: Planning Grant
+Track 1: Planning Grant

-This attachment contains information essential to applying for a Behavioral Health Bridge Housing (BHBH) Program Tribal Entity Planning Grant.
-This includes program requirements, allowable uses of BHBH Program funds for Planning Grants, application questions, and scoring methodology.
+This attachment contains information essential to applying for a BHBH Program Tribal Entity Planning Grant.
+This includes program requirements, allowable uses of BHBH Program funds for Planning Grants, application questions, budget instructions, and scoring methodology.
 If you are interested in funding for both planning and implementation activities, please apply for a Track 2: Implementation Grant and include descriptions of planning activities.